 The righthand side of the two-page weekly schedule spread it my favorite.
 Again, this is VERY customizable and there are far more options available than the ones I chose.
 You will have fun searching through the options for your own planner!

 I was able to create a checklist of things I want my son to do daily.
 Notice that I can make notes about his effort for future report cards.

 I created a space to write a weekly memory verse, a prayer list, and important notes.

 The next section includes a place to list special academic or personal goals for the week.
 And, there’s a place to note particular character traits to work on.
 (Habit training is still in process in high school!)

 The next section is more for my son than me.
 I’m not a stickler for making sure every single required minute is accounted for in homeschooling.
 However, sometimes the transition into “high school effort” for certain courses doesn’t come naturally.
 This section can be used to make note of time spent to keep the effort level on track.
 It also comes in handy when several varied things come together to build a single credit hour.

 Finally, the bottom section includes a simple set of calendar blocks for noting special events, deadlines, work schedules, etc. I love that he can see the week at a glance without opening up our family calendar app.

 Notes & Record Keeping

-The final section provides everything you need to keep track of attendance, field trips, book lists, special achievements and important notes.
-Even better, report cards for two semesters are included!
-Using this student planner, you literally have no excuse for not keeping up with planning and record keeping.
+Using this high school student planner, you literally have no excuse for not keeping up with planning and record keeping.
 Not only is it EASY, but everything you need is neatly packaged in one book!